 - messages concerning the modules that have been initialized for the run with some basic information about the setup; - a frequent update of the result of eventual integration of processes that have been initialized.

-In the "events" mode, the events are printed on screen.
 For more options to output events in different formats and for information on how to interpret the generic SHERPA output, cf. Sec.
 6.

 3.2.2 First run